Cybersecurity: A Systems Problem. National Cryptologic Museum Foundation, Cyber Center for Education and Innovation, 21 May 2020.

 An Introduction to Escrowed Encryption Systems.
 Usenix, Boston, MA, June 1994.

 Firewalls are Necessary.
 IEEE Symposium on Research in Security and Privacy, May 1994.

-IETF TalksI often give talks at IETF meetings.
-Since these are generally not very comprehensible out of context, I've broken them out and listed them separately.
+IETF TalksI sometimes speak at IETF working groups.
+Since these talks are generally not very comprehensible out of context, I've broken them out and listed them separately.

 Towards a TCP Security Option.
 67th IETF, San Diego, CA, November 2006.